 **Alt text:** A person holds a smartphone up to capture a photo of icebergs on a calm, foggy body of water.

-image for animated explainer video cost report
+image for animated explainer video cost article

 Disclosure: Some links, mentions, or brand features in this article may reflect a paid collaboration, affiliate partnership, or promotional service provided by Start Motion Media.
 We’re a video production company, and our clients sometimes hire us to create and share branded content to promote them.
 While we strive to provide honest insights and useful information, our professional relationship with featured companies may influence the content, and though educational, this article does include an advertisement.